 DIAGNOSTIC-THERAPEUTIC-ASSISTANCE PATH (DTAP)

-The Diagnostic - Therapeutic - Assistance Path (DTAP) of the patient with Chiari Malformation and/or Syringomyelia (supposed or confirmed) defines both the access mode to the Health Service and the phases of the Diagnostic-Therapeutic and Assistance Care process, under the current International Guidelines and, if missing, according to the Recommendations shared in Interregional (Piemonte and Valle d’Aosta Consortium on Syringomyelia and Chiari Syndrome), National and International level (Consensus Conference, Milano, May 7-9th, 2009 on Chiari Malformation).
+The Diagnostic - Therapeutic - Assistance Path (DTAP) of the patient with Chiari Malformation and/or Syringomyelia (supposed or confirmed) defines both the access mode to the Health Service and the phases of the Diagnostic-Therapeutic and Assistance Care process, under the current International Guidelines and, if missing, according to the Recommendations shared in Interregional (Piemonte and Valle d’Aosta Consortium on Syringomyelia and Chiari Syndrome), National and International level (Consensus Conference, Milano, May 7-9th, 2009 and 11-12th November on Syringomyelia and Chiari Malformation).

 Both pathologies require a multidisciplinary approach with a coordinated management of the patient by different experts (neurologists, neurophysiologists, neurosurgeons, neuroradiologists, radiologists, spinal surgeons, phoniatrists, physiatrists, neuro-urologists, rheumatologists, pneumologists, psychologists, internists, pain specialists, nurses, social workers) for a prompt diagnosis and for setting up therapeutic programs suitable to the International standards.